 ATTENTION PLEASE!
 Check your spam folder if you don't receive our message!

-For many centuries saints and martyrs brought to Rome relics from the Holy Land.
-Marvelous churches were built to honor the relics of the saints or those related to Jesus Christ, though he never came to Rome.
-In our itinerary we suggest a three-hour tour with a private guide visiting these holy sites.
+For all those who are interested in Rome's most religious sites, we suggest a 3 hour tour with a knowledgeable, private guide visiting these extremely holy places.
+For many centuries saints and martyrs brought relics from the Holy Land to Rome.
+Marvelous churches were built to honor the relics of the saints or those related to Jesus Christ, though he never came to Rome himself.

 You will start your Tour of the Christian Relics in Rome entering the beautiful St Prassede Basilica.
-The basilica is renowned for its mosaics dating to the 9th century AD.
-However, in Chapel of San Zeno, included in St Prassede Basilica, there is a part of the Pillar, where Jesus was tortured and flogged before the crucifixion in Jerusalem.
-After the visit of the Basilica of Saint Prassede you will continue with the Basilica of St Mary Major (Santa Maria Maggiore in Italian.)
+The basilica is renowned for its mosaics dating back to the 9th century AD.
+However, in Chapel of San Zeno, inside St Prassede Basilica, you will find part of the Pillar where Jesus was tortured and flogged before his crucifixion in Jerusalem.
+After the visit of of Saint Prassede Basilica, you will continue with the Basilica of St Mary Major (Santa Maria Maggiore in Italian.)
 The basilica is part of the Vatican State, thus enjoying the privilege of extra-territoriality.
-St Mary Major was the first one dedicated to the Mother of Jesus in the 5th century AD.
+St Mary Major was the first basilica dedicated to the Mother of Jesus in the 5th century AD.

 St Mary Major hosts beautiful mosaics representing the New and Old Testament and, under the high altar, the relics of the wooden crypt of Bethlehem from the Nativity of Jesus Christ.
 Here you will also find the burial place of Saint Jerome, the 4th-century Doctor of the Church who translated the Bible into Latin.